-Introduction to Digital Imaging File Format Assignment (continued)
+CS 116: Introduction to Digital Imaging File Format Assignment (continued)

-- 4) Load each of the 5 versions of the photograph image separately into Photoshop and see if you can identify any visual differences between them.
+4) Load each of the 5 versions of the photograph image separately into Photoshop and see if you can identify any visual differences between them.
 Can you?
 Which formats look different, and in what ways do they look different?
-Note these differences on the sheet. - 5) Finally, hand in the TIFF version of your photograph image.
-Here's how: - In the classroom, go to the Course Storage menu under the Apple menu on any of the machines.
-Log in as cs116 with password cs116.
-This will mount the shared disk called Course Storage onto your desktop. - (If you want to hand in the image from a remote Mac on campus, you will find course storage disk under hampnet2, ASH e-class server.
-Log in the same way.) - Inside the cperry folder, find the cs116 subfolder.
-Inside that there should be a hand-ins folder. - The hand-ins folder is write only, which means that you cannot open it to see what's inside.
-But you can still copy files into the folder. - RENAME your file so I know it's yours.
-If I were handing in the assignment I would name my file ChrisPerryFFA.tif or ChrisPerryA01.tif. - Option-drag the TIFF file from your zip disk to the hand-ins folder (meaning, press the option key, and while holding it, click and drag the file and release the mouse button over the hand-ins folder). - When you're done, drag the Course Storage disk into the trash on your local machine.
+Note these differences on the sheet.

+5) Finally, hand in the TIFF version of your photograph image.
+Here's how:

+- In the classroom, go to the Recent Servers menu under the Apple menu on any of the iMacs or iBooks.
+Select the server named e-work.
+This will mount the shared disk onto your desktop. - (If you want to hand in the image from a remote Mac on campus, you will find the e-work disk under hampnet2, ASH e-scanner.
+Log in as guest.) - Inside the Spring 2001 folder, find the Digital Imaging subfolder.
+Inside that there should be a File Format Pictures Go Here folder. - Option-drag the TIFF file from your zip disk to the assignment folder (meaning, press the option key, and while holding it, click and drag the file and release the mouse button over the assignment folder). - RENAME your file so I know it's yours.
+If I were handing in the assignment I would name my file ChrisPerryFFA.tif. - When you're done, drag the e-work disk into the trash on your local machine.
 This frees up the server for others to use.